leongjwm/yolov3/README.md

 **Please read the next few sections carefully before using this repository.**

 ## Downloading of Repository
-You can either download the repository in a zip folder and unzip it, or you can git clone
+You can either download the repository in a zip folder and unzip it, or you can run `git clone https://github.com/leongjwm/yolov3.git` on your terminal.
+You might need to download Git for the latter from this [link](https://git-scm.com/download).

 ## Downloading of Weights for Vessel and Kayak Detection
 **The model weights need to be downloaded from the below link and stored in the `yolov3` folder after cloning this repository.**